-Human resources professionals plan, direct, and coordinate the recruiting, interviewing when in the hiring process.
-They tend to consult with the top executives on strategic planning and handle operation in relation to employees’ compensation, benefits, and training.
+Human resources professionals plan, direct, and coordinate the recruiting, and interviewing when in the hiring process.
+They tend to consult with the top executives on strategic planning and handle operations in relation to employees’ compensation, benefits, and training.
 And if you are relating to the ‘human’ world.
 Don’t confuse, as there is a great deal of technology behind hiring, retaining, evaluating, compensating, and even termination employees.

 According to the Society for Human Resource Management, blockchain will play a huge part in terms of modernizing hiring.
 It will allow HR professionals to verify the credentials of candidates and existing employees with a great deal of efficiency.
-The blockchain system will also reduce the chances of third-party companies providing some inaccurate data about a candidate.
+The blockchain system will also reduce the chances of third-party companies providing inaccurate data about a candidate.
 Since individuals have greater input and control over data, as it has already been verified by multiple parties.

 Blockchain tech also will affect payroll, with the greatest impacts in multinational corporations or businesses with foreign employees.
 The technology easily can handle the back-end work to simplify and standardize payments in multiple currencies.

-“Not only is blockchain technology changing how companies are compensating employees, but it is also changing how employees save for retirement, diversify their investment portfolio from a dependency on U.S.-dollar linked financial products and exert a greater degree of control over their personal assets,” says Travis Parker, COO of IRA Bitcoin LLC.
+“Not only is blockchain technology changing how companies are compensating employees, but it is also changing how employees save for retirement, diversify their investment portfolio from a dependency on U.S.-dollar linked financial products, and exert a greater degree of control over their personal assets,” says Travis Parker, COO of IRA Bitcoin LLC.
 The company helps investors purchase and hold cryptocurrencies such as Bitcoin, Litecoin, Ethereum, and Ripple in Individual Retirement Accounts or 401k plans.

 Information Technology and Cybersecurity